 - have used corticosteroid medications for prolonged periods of time

-Once your eye is numb, your doctor may touch a tiny, thin strip of paper that contains orange dye to the surface of the eye to stain it.
+Once your eye is numb, your doctor may touch a small strip of paper that contains orange dye to the surface of your eye to stain it.
 This helps increase the accuracy of the test.

-A normal test result means that the pressure in your eye is within the normal range, and you do not have glaucoma or other pressure-related eye problems.
+A normal test result means that the pressure in your eye is within the normal range and you probably don’t have glaucoma or other pressure-related eye problems.

 According to the Glaucoma Research Foundation, the normal eye pressure range is 12 to 22 mm Hg.
 The measurement “mm Hg” means “millimeters of mercury,” which are the units used to record eye pressure.